-Neuschwanstein Castle is in Bavaria in Germany and is touted as the most photographed castle in the world.
-It sits above the village of Hohenschwangou and is pretty much a tourist magnet if you’re in the area.
+We left Munich this morning with our final destination being Triberg in the Black Forest.
+First though, Neuschwanstein Castle!
+The Castle is in Bavaria, Germany and is touted as the most photographed castle in the world.
+It sits above the village of Hohenschwangou and whilst it could easily be said that it’s a huge tourist magnet, we were soon to agree it’s absolutely not to be missed.

 The walk from the bus stop is through a forest, setting the fairy tale tone.